 For many shared households though, that just happens to be the reality.
 But it doesn’t have to be.
 Not, that is, if you take a look at some of the apps and special online services you can sign up to these days that will make dividing and paying bills easier.

-We shed some light on managing shared bills with housemates.
+We shed some light on sharing bills with housemates.

 Due to the difficulties many housemates face when managing bills, there are now many systems in place to make this process easier.